 What Is a HEPA Filter and How Does It Filter Air?

-HEPA filters were primarily made to defend scientists against radiation as they developed the atomic bomb during World War II.
+HEPA furnace filters were primarily made to defend scientists against radiation as they developed the atomic bomb during World War II.
 These fiberglass filters use very thin mesh that captures many substances.
 In modern times, these filters are typically used in medical centers, science labs and even homes.

 If you made an attempt to install a HEPA filter in your furnace, you’d potentially have trouble getting enough air from your vents.
 This is since your furnace’s blower motor isn’t made to work with such a thick filter.